askmike/gekko/docs/strategies/tulip_indicators.md

 ### cvi

-More information about the [Chaikin Volatility Index](https://www.tradingview.com/wiki/Chaikin_Oscillator) also called the Chaikin Oscillator
+More information about the [Chaikin Volatility Index](https://www.tradingview.com/wiki/Chaikin_Oscillator) also called the Chaikin Oscillator.

 Required parameters: